OctopusDeploy/blog/blog/2018-12/octopus-release-2018.10-lts/index.md

 ![Cars on slow lane and fast lane](blogimage-ltsrelease.png)

-Octopus Server `2018.10 LTS` is the first release in our [long-term support program] (/blog/2018-09/long-term-support/index.md#fast-and-slow-lanes)(LTS).
+Octopus Server `2018.10 LTS` is the first release in our [long-term support program](/blog/2018-09/long-term-support/index.md)(LTS).
 It comes with six months long-term support and we recommend this release for most self-hosted customers.
-Customers using Octopus Cloud are always in the fast lane where we take care of upgrades on your behalf, and you get early access to the latest features.
+Customers using Octopus Cloud are always in the [fast lane](/blog/2018-09/long-term-support/index.md#fast-and-slow-lanes) where we take care of upgrades on your behalf, and you get early access to the latest features.

 Learn more about our LTS program in our [previous blog post](/blog/2018-09/long-term-support/index.md).
 This post has a [Q&A section](/blog/2018-09/long-term-support/index.md#qa) to help you understand how our releases fit best into your organisation.